sriniset/sudoku-game/README.md

 Space - Solve board, at any point

-H - toggle help function.
+H - Toggle help function.
 Will color number green if valid, red if not valid.
 Shows all valid values for cell at bottom of window